saiyam911/learning-library/workshops/cloud-native-devops-workshop/DevCS-delete-project.md

-### Deleiting existing DevCS projects ###
+### Deleting existing DevCS projects ###

-If DevCS environment that you have has allready soem projects and you are not able to create a new one then here are steps to delete existing projects:
+If DevCS environment that you have has already some projects and you are not able to create a new one then here are steps to delete existing projects:

 - on the dashboard open you DevCS console
 ![](common/DevCS-delete/images/01.png)